 For companies, the taxation of loan interest is under the loan relationships regime, see the Corporate debt ― overview guidance note.
 Generally, interest on bank loans and overdrafts is allowable when it is accrued in the accounts.

 If a company has a loan from an entity other than a bank, then this treatment may not apply.
 For example, a shareholder may loan his own money to the company.
 If a company pays interest on this loan, or other types of loans to individuals, then the ‘late paid interest’ rules may apply.
 This means that if the interest on the loan is accrued but not paid over for more than 12 months after the year end, then it is allowable when paid rather than when it is accrued.

 In addition, there may be an obligation to withhold tax at source.
 If this is the case, then the company will have to report and pay this tax on a quarterly basis to HMRC using form CT61.
-This can be ordered by telephoning 03000 518371 or online at Request Form CT61 .
+This can be ordered online at request form CT61.
 Form CT61 notes are available on the HMRC website and further details can be found in the Withholding tax on payments of interest guidance note.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.